Omar Mateen

 Terrorism is only one consequence (the refugee crisis is another) that continues to reverberate in the wake of U.S. imperialist interventions, occupation, and unabated drone strike killings in Afghanistan, Yemen, Pakistan, and the Horn of Africa, and Washington's one-sided support for Israel's apartheid-like suppression of Palestinians.

 To date, the U.S. has left citizens of these countries with four futile choices: (1) Remain in failed states destroyed by U.S. bombs.
-(2) Live under U.S. sponsored brutal dictatorships with no prospects for change.
+(2) Live under U.S.-sponsored brutal dictatorships with no prospects for change.
 (3) Become refugees.
 (4) Support or join ISIS-type organizations.

 Because U.S. allies like Turkey, Pakistan, the Gulf monarchies, and, especially, Saudi Arabia are directly and indirectly in league with the terrorists, the decision has been made that this deplorable situation is preferable for U.S. "national security."
-The dominant interests in this country need to keep fear alive to justify any and all means of safeguarding their empire.
+The dominant interests in this country need to keep fear alive to justify any means of safeguarding their empire.

 The Islamic State would not exist but for prior U.S. policy, including fateful decisions by Barack Obama and Hillary Clinton.
 ISIS is a death cult, and negotiating with them is impossible.
 Muslims must see an alternative to the dismal options listed above, an alternative that addresses their justifiable grievances.
 Recall Islamist Mohamed Morsi was democratically elected as president of Egypt in 2011, only to be overthrown and imprisoned by the U.S.-backed military.
 Only by supporting efforts to join Islam and democracy, currently exemplified by Tunisia and Indonesia, will this be possible.
 At this late date, it may not succeed, but there's no other sane alternative.